herzamos/summaries/Concepts of Object oriented Programming/coop.md

 Each object has a well-defined interface, which describes its **ublicly accessible fields and methods**.
 The process of hiding the implementation behind the object's interface is called **encapsulation**.

 #### 3: Classification and Polymorphism
+We call **classification** the process of hierarcicarly structuring objects

 ## Typing